 What to expect during a Hypnosis Session

 As previously discussed, hypnosis is a natural state that we all experience on a daily basis.
 The process for utilizing hypnosis for effecting change is a pleasant and relaxing experience.
 You will be aware of everything that is happening, and will remember as much you would from any normal conversation.
-Rather than being a loss of control, this is a process that allows you to take back control of those areas of your life that do not have to be out of control anymore.
+Hypnosis is a process of teaching and training you to have better control of your mind, and better influence over your thoughts, emotions, and behaviors.
+Allowing you make changes in your life to maximize your health, happiness, and well being.

-There may be times when you may be focused very intently on what is being said, and at other times, you may notice that your mind may begin to wander to other things.
+There may be times during the process of hypnosis when you may be focused very intently on what is being said, and at other times, you may notice that your mind may begin to wander to other things.
 This is perfectly OK, and completely natural.
-The subconscious mind will still process what is being said even if you are not completely aware of it.
+The subconscious mind will still process what is being said even if you are not completely aware of it. in fact, the natural process of your conscious mind wandering can actually be helpful as it is distracted, allowing the subconscious mind to absorb and process the suggestions without interference of the conscious mind.

-If at anytime during your session, you feel the need to move, scratch, or adjust for comfort, feel free to do so, as it will only serve allow you to relax even deeper.
+If at anytime during your session, you feel the need to move, scratch an itch, or adjust for comfort, feel free to do so, as it will only serve allow you to be more comfortable, and relax even deeper.

 Many people often wonder what hypnosis will “feel” like.
-You may feel a heavy or sinking sensation.
-Or, you may feel a light and floating feeling.
-Or, you may have the incredible sensation of… Simply sitting in a chair.
 There is no one or “right” feeling of hypnosis.
-Everyone and every experience can be different.
-Whatever feeling you may experience, is “right” for you, and is your experience.
+Whether you fell a light and floating sensation, or a feeling of sinking deeply into the chair, or something completely different, if is perfectly fine.
+Everyone, and every experience, can be different.
+Whatever feeling you may have, is “right” for you, and is your experience.